Calculating Taxes on Social Security Benefits

 How Federal Taxes on Social Security Are Calculated

-If you're trying figure out if your Social Security benefits will be taxed, the first thing you need to do is calculate what the IRS calls your "base income" (often referred to as your "provisional income").
-Your base income is equal to the combined total of (1) 50% of your Social Security benefits, (2) your tax-exempt interest, and (3) your adjusted gross income (not including the student loan interest deduction or the tuition and fees deduction).
+If you're trying figure out if your Social Security benefits will be taxed, the first thing you need to do is calculate your "provisional income."
+Your provisional income is equal to the combined total of (1) 50% of your Social Security benefits, (2) your tax-exempt interest, and (3) the other non-Social Security items that make up your adjusted gross income (minus certain deductions and exclusions).

-For single people, your Social Security benefits aren't taxed if your base income is less than $25,000.
+For single people, your Social Security benefits aren't taxed if your provisional income is less than $25,000.
 The threshold is $32,000 if you're married and filing a joint return.
-If your base income is between $25,000 and $34,000 for a single filer, or from $32,000 to $44,000 for a joint filer, then up to 50% of your Social Security benefits may be taxable.
-If your base income is more than $34,000 on a single return, or $44,000 on a joint return, up to 85% of your benefits may be taxable.
+If your provisional income is between $25,000 and $34,000 for a single filer, or from $32,000 to $44,000 for a joint filer, then up to 50% of your Social Security benefits may be taxable.
+If your provisional income is more than $34,000 on a single return, or $44,000 on a joint return, up to 85% of your benefits may be taxable.

 The IRS has a handy calculator that can help you determine whether your benefits are taxable.